louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 2.1 Important Dosage and Administration Instructions

 DILAUDID INJECTION should be prescribed only by healthcare professionals who are knowledgeable about the use of opioids and how to mitigate the associated risks.
-Use the lowest effective dosage for the shortest duration of time consistent with individual patient treatment goals [see Warnings and Precautions (5)] .
+Use the lowest effective dosage for the shortest duration of time consistent with individual patient treatment goals [see Warnings and Precautions (5)].
 Because the risk of overdose increases as opioid doses increase, reserve titration to higher doses of DILAUDID INJECTION for patients in whom lower doses are insufficiently effective and in whom the expected benefits of using a higher dose opioid clearly outweigh the substantial risks.
 Many acute pain conditions (e.g., the pain that occurs with a number of surgical procedures or acute musculoskeletal injuries) require no more than a few days of an opioid analgesic.
 Clinical guidelines on opioid prescribing for some acute pain conditions are available.
 There is variability in the opioid analgesic dose and duration needed to adequately manage pain due both to the cause of pain and to individual patient factors.
-Initiate the dosing regimen for each patient individually, taking into account the patient’s underlying cause and severity of pain, prior analgesic treatment and response, and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)] .
+Initiate the dosing regimen for each patient individually, taking into account the patient's underlying cause and severity of pain, prior analgesic treatment and response, and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].
 Respiratory depression can occur at any time during opioid therapy, especially when initiating and following dosage increases with DILAUDID INJECTION.
-Consider this risk when selecting an initial dose and when making dose adjustments [see Warnings and Precautions (5)] .
+Consider this risk when selecting an initial dose and when making dose adjustments [see Warnings and Precautions (5)].
 Inspect parenteral drug products visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 A slight yellowish discoloration may develop in DILAUDID INJECTION.
 No loss of potency has been demonstrated.
 DILAUDID INJECTION is physically compatible and chemically stable for at least 24 hours at 25°C, protected from light in most common large-volume parenteral solutions.
 Discard any unused portion in an appropriate manner.